marbatlle/multiAffinity/README.md

 **Multilayer Metrics Plot:** found at *output/multilayer_metrics_plot.png*, if output consists of more than one result

-##### Additional results folder
+**Additional results folder**

-**metaDEGs/**
+    metaDEGs/
-- *degs_report.txt*: displays the number of upregulated and downregulated DEGs obtained individually from each study.
+    - degs_report.txt: displays the number of upregulated and downregulated DEGs obtained individually from each study.
-- *metaDEGs.txt*: describes all the obtained metaDEGs and the corresponding RRA Score.
+    - metaDEGs.txt: describes all the obtained metaDEGs and the corresponding RRA Score.
-- *wasserstein.txt*: remarks every pair of studies that show a significant difference between their distributions.
+    - wasserstein.txt: remarks every pair of studies that show a significant difference between their distributions.

-**Affinity**
+    Affinity/

-- *RWR_matrix.txt*: output of random walks
+    - RWR_matrix.txt: output of random walks

-**Communities**
+    Communities/

-- *molti_output.txt*: lays out the different communities defined by Molti-DREAM.
+    - molti_output.txt: lays out the different communities defined by Molti-DREAM.
-- *size_communities.txt*: presents the secondary output obtained by Molti-DREAM, indicating the sizes of each community by layer
+    - size_communities.txt: presents the secondary output obtained by Molti-DREAM, indicating the sizes of each community by layer

 ### iPC-VRE
 This approach can also be computed through the individualized Paediatric Cure - Virtual Research Environment as demonstrated in this this [video](https://www.youtube.com/watch?v=1tcwczu47aI&t=10s).